hmrc/assets-frontend/styleguide.md

 We have setup a **Components** collection on the [HMRC Digital Hackpad](https://hmrcdigital.hackpad.com/collection/EU4v7qZDRel).
 Every component page in the Component Library will have a hackpad page of the same name.
 This will be the place to discuss what you would like for you components.

-## Reporting Issues / Actioning work - Components
+## Reporting Issues / Actioning work
+### Components

 Once a decision has been made by the design team on a component the work needs to be raised and the component needs to be written/changed.
 To do this please raise an issue in [HMRC assets-fronted issues](https://github.com/hmrc/assets-frontend/issues) and attach the `component library` label to it.

+### Template

+If you would like to discuss extra features or the design of the template itself please raise an issue in [HMRC component-library-template issues](https://github.com/hmrc/component-library-template/issues).

 ## Development details